Who are we and what do we do?

 Who works in the clinic?

-The clinic was established by Mark Hayward – an experienced therapist who works in the Research and Development Department at Sussex Partnership Trust.
+The clinic was established by Mark Hayward – an experienced therapist who works in the Research Department at Sussex Partnership Trust.
 Interventions are delivered by therapists working in our clinical teams who we train and supervise.
 The clinic is supported by dedicated research assistants; Hazel Frost, Hazel Ashment and Edward Harvey.

 Professor Mark Hayward